Hurting in Windsor: How a viral police pepper-spray incident has illuminated racial tensions in a small Virginia town

 He pointed out a yard sign near his home, put up by a White family, that says: “We the People demand honest and fair voting in Virginia and in our Country.”

-To him, that sign evokes the spectacle of the Jan.
+To him, the sign evokes the spectacle of the Jan.
 6 insurrection at the U.S. Capitol, and contains a subtle but powerful message about race and power.

-“Who are ‘the people’?” he said.
-“The most frightening thing for White America is the fact that America is browning and they are actually fighting to maintain superiority.
+“Who are ‘the people’ ?” he said.
+“The most frightening thing for White America is the fact that America is browning, and they are actually fighting to maintain superiority.
 But they got to give it up.”

 County Sheriff James Clarke, who is Black, said he is not aware of any extra racial tensions in the Windsor area.
 “But I would be remiss if I don’t say that Isle of Wight is almost like two different counties,” he said, noting that the north is a bedroom community to the shipyards and military bases of Hampton Roads.